codeninja-404/event-co/README.md

  - user can log in with google, or if user has an account he can log in with the email and password.
  - if user is not logged in then user cannot access details,contact,career route.
  - user can log out from the site useing log out button .
- - there is AOS on the home page and details page.
+ - there is AOS on the home page and details page .